 Today you can visit what remains of the ancient Roman ruins.

 It takes about two hours to reach Umm Qais from Amman (about 125Km).
-It is possible to get there by bus, from the North Terminal Bus Station in Amman.
+It’s possible to get there by bus, from the North Terminal Bus Station in Amman.
 From there take a bus to Irbid from where you can take a shared mini-van to Umm Qais.
 The bus ticket costs about 2 JOD each.

 Here are some ideas on what to see South of Amman.

 Mount Nebo is one of the most sacred places in Jordan and it’s where the memorial of Moses is located.
 It’s the mountain from where the Jewish prophet Moses saw the Promised Land.
-On a clear day you can even Jerusalem.
+On a clear day, you can even see Jerusalem.
 It’s about 37 km from Amman and about 10 km from Madaba.

-From Mount Nebo you can also see Machaerus (Mukawir), another place of historical interest.
+From Mount Nebo, you can also see Machaerus (Mukawir), another place of historical interest.
 There is not much left of what was originally a fortified mountain where, according to Josephus Flavius, Herod the Great had John the Baptist executed.

 If you stay in Madaba or Amman you can reach Mount Nebo or Mukawir by taxi.
 There are no regular buses from Amman to Mount Nebo.

-The Dead Sea is located in the lowest point on earth and is without doubt one of the most interesting places to visit in Jordan.
+The Dead Sea is located at the lowest point on earth and is without a doubt one of the most interesting places to visit in Jordan.
 Swimming (or rather floating) in this hyper-saline waters is a unique experience, to try at least once in a lifetime.
 The Jordanian side of the Dead Sea is flatter than the Israeli side and that is why most resorts are located in Jordan.
 If you want to treat yourself with some luxury I recommend staying here.
 Believe me: it’s worth it.

 A cheaper alternative to swimming in the Dead Sea is the Amman Beach.
-The entrance price is 20 JOD but honestly I haven’t read many positive reviews about this place.
+The entrance price is 20 JOD but honestly, I haven’t read many positive reviews about this place.

 The Dead Sea is located at -420 meters below sea level.
 This means that the oxygen concentration is three times higher than in other areas.
-In addition, UV rays cannot penetrate the atmosphere and this means that you won’t need the sunscreen!
+In addition, UV rays cannot penetrate the atmosphere and this means that you won’t need sunscreen!

 The resort area is located about 60 km from Amman.
-Unfortunately there is no public transportation to get there so the only alternative, if you have not rented a car, is to get the by taxi.
+Unfortunately, there is no public transportation to get there so the only alternative, if you have not rented a car, is to get the by taxi.